 The Light Microscopy Core Facility (LMCF) offers a wide range of confocal and conventional fluorescence microscopes and image analysis resources.
 As a centrally funded shared resource, the core’s aim is to offer affordable and efficient access to standard and advanced imaging instrumentation for users of all levels of experience and from any discipline across the Duke University and the Duke Medical Center campuses.

 The LMCF is housed in over 2600 square feet of space located in four clusters across the research campus to facilitate easy access to the microscopy resources.
 Each of the four clusters has at least one confocal microscope, one conventional fluorescence microscope, one microscope with incubation capabilities, one incubator for temporary sample storage, and one image analysis workstation.
-All locations and resources are open to everybody at Duke.
+All locations and resources are open to everyone at Duke.
 The facility is heavily used by many labs from across Duke.
 Since beginning operation LMCF has been used over 66,000 times by over 2200 users from over 480 labs across all research departments totaling over 170,000 hours of use.

 The facility has a range of microscopes and related systems that offer a wide array of capabilities.
-If you have a sample that fluoresesces or interacts with light in some way, we can probably image it or extract information from it.
+If you have a sample that fluoresces or interacts with light in some way, we can probably image it or extract information from it.

 LMCF can help with live cells, fixed samples, model organisms, small animals, single molecules or at most points in between.
-Details of the exact capabilties are below but if you have any doubt or questions as to the best way to proceed with your project please contact us.
+Details of the exact capabilities are below but if you have any doubt or questions as to the best way to proceed with your project please contact us.

 - Different modalities for different specimens - Widefield, scanning confocal, 2 Photon, spinning disk confocal, TIRF